 “…the Ambassadors LOVED you and your presentation received 5 out of 5 from every single post-conference survey respondent.”
 Nancy Traversy, CEO Barefoot Books, following Homa’s keynote for the company’s 20th Anniversary celebration

 “Over the years, my work has taken me to many programs on global engagement, multiculturalism, and inclusion.
 I have found Homa’s most effective, in balancing the best available research with the kind of personal engagement and anecdote that produces impact.
 Each time, I leave with a sense of connection to the issues, and with the tools, insights, and inspiration to translate words into actions.”
-Robert Ahdieh, Professor and Vice Dean, Emory University Law School
+Robert Ahdieh, Dean, Texas A&M Law School

 “We received a great deal of positive feedback from our 950 plus members and guests in attendance regarding your insightful remarks on the value of cultivating global citizenship for career success.
 Guests loved the human perspective that you shared and how it can be translated to the business world.
 They also appreciated the anecdotes you shared and appreciated your great ideas and advice.”
 Kaarina Koskenalusta, President and Chief Executive Officer, Executives’ Club of Chicago